The SDS update challenge

 Based on SDS RiskAssist data, we recommend the following 5-step process to identify and update the safety data sheets in your collection:

-- Check if still using all MSDSs and any SDSs over 7 years old
+- Check if you are still using any MSDSs or any SDSs over 7 years old

 - Ensure that any information attached to the existing document (i.e., where used) is assigned to the new SDS